dopstar/fifty-play/README.md

-#About FiftyPlay#
+# About ZT5P
-FiftyPlay is the number guessing game for Android.
+ZT5P (Zeckendorf's Theorem: 50 Play) is the number guessing game for Android.
 It is available on Google play store.

-#How to play#
+# How to play
-FiftyPlay app guesses the number you have chosen.
+The ZT5P app guesses the number you have chosen.
 The rules are, you pick any whole number between 1 and 50 and keep that as a secret.
 Then on step 1 you will check the table of numbers that are presented to you, if your secret number is among those numbers you click the Yes button.
 Otherwise you click the No button.
 You continue the next seven steps.
 And your secret number is finally revealed to you.

-#Screenshots#
+# Screenshots
 ![screenshot01](/screenshots/screenshot01.png)

 ![screenshot02](/screenshots/screenshot02.png)